kemalmus/ai-crypto-trader-enhanced/replit.md

 5. Executes paper trades
 6. Updates positions and NAV
 7. Logs all events to database
-8. Sleeps for 120 seconds and repeats
+8. Sleeps for configured cycle time (default 90s) and repeats

 ## User Preferences